Roger-luo/Kebab/README.md

 # Kebab

 Kebab is a quantum computation framework for Julia.Kebab aims to realize quantum algorithm simulation in different level(eg.hardware level/software level/...) under different computation model and provide useful support for experiments.

+This will allow users to play with a simulated quantum computer with only basic hardware APIs.

 # current functions
 - **Quantum Circuit** quantum circuit is basic structure to use this framework.